Description

 - Video support: 4K over IP with low latency to preserve real‑time interactivity and smooth playback across connected displays.

-- USB extension: USB data transported over the Gigabit network to endpoints, enabling peripheral use at remote displays without local USB hubs.
+- USB extension: USB data transported over the Gigabit network to endpoints, enabling peripheral use at remote displays without local hubs.

 - Control interfaces: Bidirectional IR and RS‑232 for reliable room automation and integration with third‑party control systems.